Mathematics

 Minors:

 The B.S. program in mathematics provides a foundation for students who wish to pursue graduate studies in any area of the mathematical sciences, to enter the actuarial profession, or to enter careers where mathematics is used in an engineering or science setting.
-A preparation for graduate programs in a mathematical science should include electives such as MTH 342, MTH 404,and MTH 471.
-Those planning on pursuing an actuarial career should take the actuarial science minor described below.
-To prepare for using mathematics in an applied context, some useful elective courses are MTH 403, MTH 404, and the MTH 411-MTH 412 sequence.
+The elective courses can be used to complement a chosen career path.
+Those planning on pursuing an actuarial career should consider completing the actuarial science minor described below.

 All students pursuing a bachelor of science in mathematics are required to complete a minor in another subject.

-The B.S. program in applied mathematical economics provides a foundation in economics, mathematics, and statistics needed for graduate study in economics or applied statistics, or for research and technical careers in business or government service.
-This degree is offered jointly by the Department of Mathematics and the Department of Economics and Finance in the School of Business Administration.
+The B.S. program in applied mathematical economics provides a foundation in economics, mathematics and statistics needed for graduate study in economics or applied statistics, or for research and technical careers in business or government service.

 The B.A. program in mathematics provides for a breadth of mathematical study within the context of a liberal arts degree.
 It may be chosen as a preparation for a professional career in business, education, law, or social science.
-It affords the student a significant distribution of courses in the humanities and social sciences so that he or she can develop a concentration in a field other than mathematics.
-The student's career goals will generally suggest desirable upper level mathematics electives.
-For example, prospective secondary mathematics teachers should participate in the licensure program and elect courses such as MTH 370, MTH 395, and MTH 466.
-Students with an interest in business, law, or social science should complete the probability and statistics sequence MTH 411-MTH 412.
+It affords students a significant distribution of courses in the humanities and social sciences so that they can develop a concentration in a field other than mathematics.
+A student's career goals can suggest desirable upper level mathematics electives.
+Prospective secondary mathematics teachers should consider pursuing the B.A. in mathematics as a second major.

 The basic courses are offered every term: